sammancoaching/website/_learning_hours/small_steps/select_order_testcases.md

 What is triangulation?
 Describe it in your own words in your notebook, or make a sketch.

 ### Do
 Have the group work in pairs or a mob to do the Kata again, starting from no code, just the examples written on the whiteboard.
 Every 4 minutes, remind them to swap the driver.
 They should do it the same way you demonstrated, test by test in small steps.
-If some people are really on the ball and complete the FizzBuzz exercise before the time runs out, give them some additional rules (write them on the whiteboard).

-- Multiples of 7 are "Whizz"
-- Multiples of 11 are "Bang"

-If they ask you for more details, explain:

-- Multiples of 3 & 7 are "FizzWhizz"
-- Multiples of 5 & 11 are "BuzzBang"
-- Multiples of 3 & 11 are "FizzBang"
-- ... etc ...
-- Multiples of all of 3,5,7,11 are "FizzBuzzWhizzBang"

-Ask them to refactor first to make adding the new rules straightforward.

 ### Reflect
 How did TDD feel?
 What was difficult and what was easier?
 Tell us the most useful thing you learnt so far.